stamparm/maltrail/sensor/docs/COMPATIBILITY.md

 code (`tools/gen_vectors.py`), or the differential replay harness (`tools/parity.py`).

 Last recorded parity result, on the then-36-case corpus: **36/36 cases, 0 event differences** (`tools/parity.py`).
 See `docs/REPORT.md` for that run.
-The corpus is now 41 cases; four of them (`udp_malware_dst`, `dns_same_socket_burst`, `trail_under_whitelist_parent`, `tcp_periodic_beacon`) pin the deliberate divergences in §2, differences 20-23, and are checked in **both** directions — the expected Rust-only event must be present, and its absence fails the case.
+The corpus is now 42 cases; five of them (`udp_malware_dst`, `dns_same_socket_burst`, `trail_under_whitelist_parent`, `tcp_periodic_beacon`, `tcp_malware_ja3`) pin the deliberate divergences in §2, differences 20-24, and are checked in **both** directions — the expected Rust-only event must be present, and its absence fails the case.
 Run `python3 sensor/tools/parity.py` for the current result.

 ---